 - In settings select Print Entire Workbook from the drop-down

 - Select option Hide

 - The sheet will hide

-Even though you have six sheets in workbook but it will take a Print of five sheets as one sheet is Hide from the File.
+Even though you have six sheets in the workbook but it will take a Print of five sheets as one sheet is invisible.